How Do We Continue in the Grace of God?

-It’s important that you get this.
-You are saved by grace and kept by grace.
+It’s important that you get this: You are saved by grace and kept by grace.
 Jesus is the author and the finisher.
 He who began a good work in you will complete it.
 (If this is news to you, check out my series on eternal security.)

 “But this proves the importance of continuing, for the Galatians fell from grace and lost their salvation.”
 No they didn’t.

 Paul said the Galatians cut themselves off from Christ (Gal.
 5:4); he never says Christ cut them off.
 Paul said the Galatians were destroying themselves in vicious arguments (Gal 5:15); he never said God would destroy them.

-In Pisidian Antioch Paul and Barnabas preached the grace of God to “Jews and devout converts to Judaism.”
-You need to see the picture: They were preaching grace to law-lovers in a synagogue on a Sabbath.
+In Antioch Paul and Barnabas preached the grace of God to “Jews and devout converts to Judaism.”
+Do you see?
+They were preaching grace to law-lovers in a synagogue on a Sabbath.

 But as often happens when grace and religion collide there was strife.
 Some religious Jews became jealous and abusive and stirred up trouble.
 Much like the modern church the town became split along grace-law lines.
 It got so bad that Paul and Barnabas were kicked out, but their exhortation to continue in the grace of God was received by some and the church they left behind thrived.
 As a result “the word of the Lord spread through the whole region” (Acts 13:49).